SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/windows-legacy.md

 ### Log Types

+The Windows Legacy App assumes events are coming from Remote Windows Event Log Sources.
+It does not work with third party logs.
 Standard Windows event channels include:
 * Security
 * Application
 * System